-In addition to a background check conducted by Certiphi, Inc. during your admission process, the Division of Professional and Occupational Licensing (DOPL) requires that all professional pharmacy personnel (Pharmacists, Interns, and Technicians) submit fingerprint cards in a form acceptable to the Division at the time of internship licensure application and consent to a fingerprint background check by the Utah Bureau of Criminal Identification and the Federal Bureau of Investigation regarding the application.(Utah Code: 58-17b-307).
+In addition to a background check conducted by Certiphi, Inc., the Division of Professional and Occupational Licensing (DOPL) requires that all professional pharmacy personnel (Pharmacists, Interns, and Technicians) submit fingerprint cards in a form acceptable to the Division at the time of internship licensure application and consent to a fingerprint background check by the Utah Bureau of Criminal Identification and the Federal Bureau of Investigation regarding the application.
+(Utah Code: 58-17b-307).